Diego Gutierrez (Filipino entertainer): Career

 Gutierrez first pursued a career in basketball.
 He joined the Quezon City Defenders, a NBL team which his mother and her husband Fadi El Soury later became the owners of.

 In 2020, Gutierrez signed with to the same talent agency as his mother and sister Janine.
 On February 5, 2021, Gutierrez released his debut single "On A Dream", which he wrote during the COVID-19 pandemic with Erick Walls & Mark J. Feist and contains lyrics in both English and Filipino.
 He had previously been signed to the Los Angeles-based indie label Hitmakers Entertainment in 2019, but due to the pandemic, his time with them was cut short.
 He also joined the cast of the Sunday noontime variety show ASAP that year.

 In 2022, Gutierrez released the single "Sino Na Tayo", his first song written in full Tagalog.
 The following year, he competed on Family Feud Philippines alongside his aunt Jackie Lou Blanco and her children.
-They won the P200,000 jackpot prize.
+They won the ₱200,000 jackpot prize.
 Two years after releasing "Sino Na Tayo", he released "Hanggang Sa Dulo" on July 3, 2024, now under his new record distribution deal with Sony Music Philippines.
+In 2026, he was among the cast of 20 different celebrity contestants taking part in the ABS-CBN game show revival Kapamilya Deal or No Deal.
+Gutierrez was selected to play as contestant on the July 5 episode, where he unfortunately won the minimum ₱1 prize.

 Personal life

-Gutierrez is in a relationship with Bea San Jose, who is also a UA&P alumnus.
+Gutierrez is in a relationship with Bea San Jose, who is also a UA&P alumna.